waynehoover/s3_direct_upload/README.md

 `max_file_size:` -> maximum file size, defaults to 500.megabytes

+`id:` -> optional html id for the form.

+'class:' -> optional html class for the form.

 ### Persisting the S3 url
 It is recommended that you persist the image_url that is sent back from the POST request (to the url given to the `post` option and as the key given in the `as` option).
 So to access your files later.